usdot-jpo-ode/jpo-cvmanager/README.md

 - KC_LOGGING_LEVEL: The level of which the Keycloak instance will log.
 (ALL, DEBUG, ERROR, FATAL, INFO, OFF, TRACE, and WARN)
 - GOOGLE_CLIENT_ID: GCP OAuth2.0 client ID for SSO Authentication within keycloak.
 - GOOGLE_CLIENT_SECRET: GCP OAuth2.0 client secret for SSO Authentication within keycloak.

-<b>API Variables</b>

-- COUNTS_DB_TYPE: Set to either "MongoDB" or "BigQuery" depending on where the message counts are stored.
-- COUNTS_MSG_TYPES: Set to a list of message types to include in counts query.
-Sample format is described in the sample.env.
-- COUNT_DB_NAME: The BigQuery table or MongoDB collection name where the RSU message counts are located.
-- BSM_DB_NAME: The database name for BSM visualization data.
-- SSM_DB_NAME: The database name for SSM visualization data.
-- SRM_DB_NAME: The database name for SRM visualization data.
-- RSU_REST_ENDPOINT: HTTPS endpoint of the deployed RSU REST API in GCP Kubernetes.
-- CSM_EMAIL_TO_SEND_FROM: Origin email address for the API.
-- CSM_EMAIL_APP_USERNAME: Username for the SMTP server.
-- CSM_EMAIL_APP_PASSWORD: Password for the SMTP server.
-- CSM_EMAILS_TO_SEND_TO: Destination email list.
-- CSM_TARGET_SMTP_SERVER_ADDRESS: Destination SMTP server address.
-- CSM_TARGET_SMTP_SERVER_PORT: Destination SMTP server port.
-- API_LOGGING_LEVEL: The level of which the CV Manager API will log.
-(DEBUG, INFO, WARNING, ERROR)
-- WZDX_ENDPOINT: WZDX datafeed enpoint.
-- WZDX_API_KEY: API key for the WZDX datafeed.
-- TIMEZONE: Timezone to be used for the API.

 ## License Information